Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/ab-testing.md

 +++
 title = 'A/B Testing'
 draft = false
-description = "Randomly assigns a new user to a group for A/B testing.
-The assignment is stored in a cookie and passed to the origin in a query parameter.
-The A/B group can be forced via a query string parameter for easy testing.
-The group names, percentage split, cookie name, and query parameter name are configured through constants in the EdgeWorker JavaScript module." categories = ['Marketing', 'Traffic Routing'] modules = ['cookies', 'url-search-params'] icon = ''
+categories = ['Marketing', 'Traffic Routing'] modules = ['cookies', 'url-search-params'] icon = ''